przemoc/kaos/README.md

 Key Activity On-Screen display
 ==============================

-Project kaos delivers a kernel module and X11 application written in Qt4.
+Project kaos delivers a kernel module and X11 application written in Qt 4/5.
 Together they allow tracking keys and buttons pressed by the user in input devices, especially keyboard and mouse.
 Key activity is shown using simple and opaque OSD in the top-right corner of the screen.

 At the same time it is a jprobe applicability/usefulness proof-of-concept.
-Kprobe dependency can be easily removed by writing own input handler and it will be done in future.

 **USE AT YOUR OWN RISK!
 NO WARRANTY!**